CMSgov/bcda-app/README.md

 $ source .env.sh
 ```

-Congratulations, you can now use the environment variables in application code like this:
+You're good to go!
+Use the environment variables in application code like this
 ```
 apiKey := os.Getenv("OKTA_CLIENT_TOKEN")
 ```

-Optionally, you can edit your `~/.zshrc` or `~/.bashrc` file to eliminate the need to source the file for each shell start by adding
+Optionally, you can edit your `~/.zshrc` or `~/.bashrc` file to eliminate the need to source the file for each shell start by appending this line
 ```
 source $GOPATH/src/github.com/CMSgov/bcda-app/.env.sh
 ```